Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 Effects on thoughts and behaviour

 Tamate may cause drowsiness, dizziness or other symptoms which could affect your ability to drive or operate machinery.
+It may also cause visual disturbances and/or blurred vision.
 Make sure you know how you are affected by this medicine before you drive or use machinery.

-Particular care is recommended when you are first taking Tamate or if the amount of Tamate or any other medicine you are taking is increased or decreased.
+Particular care is recommended when you first start taking Tamate or if the amount of Tamate or any other medicine you are taking is increased or decreased.

 Effects of food and alcohol